Skip to content

 7th1,470,000~20360.78125 BTC0.390625 BTCTBD

-Each halving roughly halves the daily issuance, from ~900 BTC/day before April 2024 to ~450 BTC/day after.
-That compression is the point.
+Daily issuance roughly halves at each step, from ~900 BTC/day before April 2024 to ~450 BTC/day after.
+That compression is the whole point.

 What Actually Happened at Block 840,000